-The ceramics maker from Mayagüez researched treatment options but feared the side effects of some pharmaceutical drugs.
+The ceramics maker from Mayagüez, on Puerto Rico’s western edge, researched treatment options but feared the side effects of some pharmaceutical drugs.
 So she turned to a less conventional therapy: cannabis.

 For years she used it illegally to treat her condition.
-Then, in 2017, Puerto Rico set up regulations for medical cannabis, two years after the region’s then-governor made it legal.
+But in 2017, Puerto Rico set up regulations for medical cannabis, two years after the region’s then-governor made it legal.

 Patients like Rivera rejoiced, but their celebration was short-lived.
-That’s because they still face an array of obstacles, as the law has collided with traditional mores of Puerto Rican society.
+They still face an array of obstacles, as a law meant to offer relief has collided with traditional mores of Puerto Rican society.

-Employers can still fire medical cannabis users.
-Patients can use on private property (with the owner’s approval) or at home.
+Employers can fire medical cannabis users.
 Doctors often refuse to discuss marijuana as a treatment option.
 And patients must pay a tax when they buy the drug.

 Using marijuana for any other purpose remains illegal.

-Medical cannabis users must pay a $25 certification fee for a license, which allows them to buy up to 1 ounce of cannabis per day.
+The law has made it easier in some respects.
+Medical cannabis users pay a $25 certification fee for a license, which allows them to buy up to 1 ounce of cannabis per day.